 Originally from Wilton, Connecticut, I graduated magna cum laude from the accelerated medical degree program at Boston University in 1996.
 I completed residency in gynecology and obstetrics at The Johns Hopkins Hospital, followed by a gynecologic oncology fellowship with specialized training in minimally invasive surgery for gynecologic cancers at Mount Sinai Medical Center in New York.
 Upon the completion of my training in 2004, I worked as a full-time gynecologic cancer surgeon at The Johns Hopkins Hospital, and I relocated to Memorial Sloan Kettering in 2007.

 I spend the majority of my time at Memorial Sloan Kettering’s Main Campus in Manhattan, where I perform all of my surgical cases.
-I see new patients on Tuesdays at the Rockefeller Outpatient Pavilion, Memorial Sloan Kettering's 53rd Street location.
-I also see patients at our Memorial Sloan Kettering Commack facility in Long Island every other week on Wednesdays.
+I see new patients on Tuesdays at the Rockefeller Outpatient Pavilion, Memorial Sloan Kettering’s 53rd Street location.
+I also see patients at the MSK Harrison site in Westchester County.